-- Severity and outcome of viral infections are affected by a number of variables such as age, immune status, nutritional status, etc.
+- The severity and outcome of viral infections are affected by several variables such as age, immune status, nutritional status, etc.

 - Malnutrition leads to more severe viral infections.
 For example, cases of measles infections in developing countries.

-- Immunosuppression predisposes to various viral infections and also increases the severity of the disease which otherwise is mild in the immune-competent hosts.
+- Immunosuppression predisposes to various viral infections and increases the severity of the disease, which is mild in the immune-competent hosts.

-- Increased levels of corticosteroid suppress various host defenses and predispose them to more severe viral infections, such as varicella-zoster virus, disseminated herpes virus infection, etc.
+- Increased corticosteroids suppress host defenses and predispose them to more severe viral infections, such as varicella-zoster virus, disseminated herpes virus infection, etc.

 - Types of viral infections